NexCen restructures, Platt duties expanded

 “These actions streamline the company and allow us to operate more cost-effectively.
 We will remain committed to providing our franchisees, licensees and business partners with the highest level of service,” said Robert D’Loren, ceo of NexCen Brands.

-The company said it has engaged investment bank N M Rothschild & Sons Limited to explore strategic alternatives, including the possible sale of pieces of its franchising or licensing businesses.
+Today the company also announced it has engaged investment bank N M Rothschild & Sons Limited to explore strategic alternatives, including the possible sale of pieces of its franchising or licensing businesses.

 NexCen is holding “active discussions” with its lender regarding possible amendments to the bank credit facility that has hampered its cash flow.
 The company is also in talks with other potential lenders regarding additional financing.